banuelosj/vrp-react-app/README.md

 Since the service directory for this service is disabled online, it allows users to easily modify, add, and remove parameters with an interface.

 ## Getting Started
+On the intitial download or clone of this repository run

+### `npm install`

+Installs all the package dependencies.

 In the project directory, you can run: